arcadiapage/arcadiapage.github.io/_posts/2022-09-30-what-it-s-like-being-an-infp-enneagram-type-3.md

 It is weird getting used to the idea that I don't need to achieve to receive love, but I don't need to shrink myself down either.
 I'm fine the way I am when I'm not striving but also when I'm not holding back.

 Lastly, I need to feel free to laugh at myself.
-Honestly, being an INFP Enneagram Type 3w4 is strange, especially with the bouncing between overconfidence, humiliation, striving, and crashing.
+Honestly, being an INFP Enneagram Type 3w4 is weird, especially with the bouncing between overconfidence, humiliation, striving, and crashing.
 I'm deeply grateful that being an INFP gives me the capacity to deeply introspect and to tease apart the way I operate in the world and how I feel.

 I think this all highlights how important it is that we hold on to our concept of self lightly because sometimes, we're not exactly who we think are.
 Sometimes we are who we deny being.